-The salted caramel is a caramel ganache on the basis of unrefined cane sugar with hand picked fleur de sel, covered with a thin layer of chocolate and decorated with a few grains of fleur de sel.
+The salted caramel is a caramel ganache on the basis of unrefined cane sugar with hand picked fleur de sel, covered with a thin layer of milk chocolate and decorated with a few grains of fleur de sel.

 For vegans and those with allergies, there is a nice range which varies regularly.
 It is of course all about chocolates coated with a thin layer of dark chocolate.
 The ginger chocolate, the hazelnut chocolate, cranberry chocolate and the marzipan chocolate are one of them.
 The ‘Assortment chocolates‘ page provides a complete overview of all chocolates indicating ingredients, allergens and whether they are suitable for vegans.

 Besides chocolates you will also find a wide range of other artisan and homemade chocolate products: